jeanslack/Videomass/about.md

-and profiles to be used with [FFmpeg](https://www.ffmpeg.org/) without limits on formats and codecs; it also provides graphical interface for [youtube_dl](https://pypi.org/project/youtube_dl/) with useful functions for downloading video and audio content from YouTube.com and more sites.
+and profiles to be used with [FFmpeg](https://www.ffmpeg.org/) without limits on formats and codecs; it also provides graphical interface for [youtube_dl](https://pypi.org/project/youtube_dl/) with useful functions for downloading video and audio content from [YouTube.com](https://www.youtube.com/) and few more sites.

 From the beginning, the main goal was to give it a high flexibility and expandability in the management and control of the presets and profiles in order